fedeghe/unicodeist/README.md

 ### Move all symbols

-To move all symbols together just go to the _Unicodeist_ logo in the right upper part and drag it in one direction, on drop end all symbols will move together in that direction for an amout proportional to the movement.
+To move all symbols together just go to the _unicodeist_ logo in the right upper part and drag it in one direction, on drop end all symbols will move together in that direction for an amout proportional to the movement.